zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ## Create a serverless function

-In order to handle the form submission, we'll create and deploy a Workers serverless function that parses the incoming form data and then prepares it for submission to Airtable.
+In order to handle the form submission, you will need to create and deploy a Workers serverless function that parses the incoming form data and then prepares it for submission to Airtable.

 To begin, use `wrangler` to generate a new function, called `airtable-form-handler`, and navigate to it in our terminal: